 ART: Create some original art that captures how you feel about your mother or have your kids create art for their grandmother.
 I asked my 9-year-old daughter Eliza to make something – whatever she wanted – for her grandma.
 She came up with this beautiful piece.
 She said the “G” in the middle stands for grandma and that all the pink is for love and all the spikes are for excitement and the happy faces are for happiness and the purple is because purple is grandma’s favorite color and the waves are for calmness.

-RECORDED MEMORIES: Record yourself sharing your favorite memories with your mom (you could call it something like “The 5 Best Stories Featuring My Mom”)–put it on a cassette tape, a CD, or simply an audio file.
-You could even use freeconferencecall.com (we use it for our podcasts) to discuss favorite memories with your siblings, record the call (it’s so easy) and send your mom the mp3 file (seriously not hard at all).
-Just set up a time and have everyone call the phone number provided.
+RECORDED MEMORIES: Record yourself sharing your favorite memories with your mom (you could call it something like “The 5 Best Stories Featuring My Mom”)–there are tons of apps that make it easy for you to record right from your smartphone and you can download and send the mp3 audio file right to your mom or grandma’s email or put it on a CD for her.
+You could even use freeconferencecall.com (we use it for our podcasts) to discuss favorite memories with your siblings on the phone, record the call (it’s so easy – you just enter the code they give you at freeconferencecall) and send your mom the mp3 file (seriously not hard at all).
+Just set up a time and have everyone call the phone number provided by freeconferencecall.

 MUSIC: Make a CD of favorite songs from growing up (What lullabies did your mom sing?
 What were her favorite songs to listen to in the car?
 What songs remind you of fun times together as a family?)

 For Your Mom-Friends

 Many of our good friends are moms and while we’ll probably want to focus on our own moms, mothers-in-law and grandmas when it comes to Mothers Day, it’s nice to do something simple for our friends as well.
 These ideas take just a few minutes at your computer and could mean a whole lot.